lhypds/yt/README.md

 Get transcript from a Youtube video.
 You'll be prompted to pick a language (en, zh, ja).
 `yt transcript -u [URL]` - Get the transcript of a video from Youtube.
 `yt transcript -f [FILE]` - Get the transcript of a video file.
+This will generate a `.srt` subtitle file and a `.txt` transcript file in the video's directory.

 summarize
 Summarize a Youtube video by transcribing it and asking OpenAI for the main points.